By Dr Dave Ong

 The child should avoid exercise or physical activities during and soon after an asthma attack.
 Many children improve, in terms of asthma control, as they get older.
 Once asthma is properly controlled, your child should be encouraged to take part in all usual activities.
 There is no need to restrict activity.
 With the right medication and care, children with asthma should be able to participate in sports and lead normal active lives.
 Many outstanding athletes have won Olympics medals despite having asthma.

-You know your child’s asthma is well-controlled if, with medications, your child:
+Your child’s asthma would be considered well controlled if, with or without medications, your child:

 Will my child’s asthma go away or be cured?